kiwi0fruit/ultimate-question/articles/oens_of_algorithms.md

 # Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness (also on Novel stable complexity emegrence)

-Peter Zagubisalo, November 2019, minor update October 2021
+*Peter Zagubisalo, November 2019, minor update October 2021.*

 <!-- [this time no redundant info] -->